-First presented is a theory for how the more stringent metric of soft-matching is deflated by different superposition arrangements.
+First presented is a theory for how the more stringent metric of soft-matching \cite{pmlr-v243-khosla24a} is deflated by different superposition arrangements.
 To empirically test this framework, toy models are trained from different random initializations to demonstrate that different superposition arrangements of the same features indeed occur.
 We then train SAEs on the toy models' neural activations and find that the soft-matching score between the two models sharply increases when their respective SAE latents are used in place of their base neurons.
-Next, DNNs with identical architectures are trained on ImageNet from different random initializations.
-After training SAEs on them, we find alignment increases consistent with the toy models.
-Lastly, linear regression is investigated, the most flexible mapping metric and widely used by NeuroAI.
+Next, identical DNNs are trained on ImageNet from different random initializations.
+After training SAEs on them, we find alignment increases in deep layers consistent with the toy models.
+Lastly, linear regression is investigated, the most flexible and widely used mapping metric.
 Alignment scores from regression also increase across the toy models and DNNs, but only when the source model's SAE latents are mapped to the target model's base neurons.
 A linear alignment increase is also found between DNNs and brains using the Natural Scenes Dataset (NSD) \cite{allen2022massive}, a large dataset of human voxel responses to natural images.
-Insofar as the information we want from our mapping metrics is the degree of shared features between two populations, our results collectively suggest that superposition disentanglement is necessary to obtain this.
+Insofar as the information we want from our mapping metrics is the degree of shared features between two neural networks, our results collectively suggest that superposition disentanglement is necessary to obtain this.